James G. Blaine

-James Gillespie Blaine (January 31, 1830 – January 27, 1893) was an American statesman and Republican politician who represented Maine in the United States House of Representatives from 1863 to 1876, served as Speaker of the House from 1869 to 1875, and was a U.S. Senator from 1876 to 1881.
+James Gillespie Blaine (January 31, 1830 – January 27, 1893) was an American statesman and Republican politician who represented Maine in the United States House of Representatives from 1863 to 1876, served as Speaker of the House from 1869 to 1875, and was a United States senator from 1876 to 1881.
 He served twice as Secretary of State, under presidents James A. Garfield and Chester A. Arthur in 1881, and under Benjamin Harrison from 1889 to 1892.
-Blaine was one of two Secretaries of State to serve under three presidents, the other being Daniel Webster.
-He sought the Republican presidential nomination in 1876 and 1880, and received the nomination in 1884, narrowly losing the general election to Democratic nominee Grover Cleveland by approximately 1,000 votes.
+He sought the Republican presidential nomination in 1876 and 1880, and received the nomination in 1884, narrowly losing the general election to Democratic nominee Grover Cleveland.
 Blaine was a prominent figure in the moderate faction of the Republican Party, known as the "Half-Breeds".

 Born in West Brownsville, Pennsylvania, Blaine moved to Maine after college, where he worked as a newspaper editor in Augusta before entering politics.
 Contemporary sources described him as an effective public speaker during an era when oratory was highly valued in American politics.
 He supported Abraham Lincoln and the Union cause during the American Civil War, and during Reconstruction he advocated for voting rights for former slaves while opposing some of the more punitive measures favored by Radical Republicans.
 His economic positions evolved from supporting high tariffs to favoring reduced tariffs and expanded international trade.
 Throughout his career, Blaine faced allegations of improper financial dealings with railroad companies, particularly concerning the Mulligan letters.
 While these allegations were never substantiated with conclusive evidence, they became a significant issue in his 1884 presidential campaign.

 As Secretary of State, Blaine advocated for expanded American involvement in international affairs, marking a shift from the more limited foreign policy approaches of previous decades.
 He promoted increased trade relationships, particularly with Latin American nations, and supported policies that came to be known as tariff reciprocity.
 His diplomatic approach emphasized American commercial interests and included support for territorial expansion in the Caribbean and Pacific regions.
 His foreign policy initiatives contributed to the development of more assertive American international engagement that would be further expanded during and after the Spanish–American War.